 This feature originally appeared in the August/September 2018 issue of Adventure Cyclist magazine.
-To receive nine issues a year as well as a host of other benefits, join Adventure Cycling today.
+To receive a year subscription as well as a host of other benefits, join Adventure Cycling today.

 Story and photos by Nathan Ward

 A stone’s throw from the rushing Arkansas River in Salida, Colorado, sits an old yellowed stucco building.
 The architectural details and windows were covered up long ago as the building lay silent while locals whispered about its sordid history.
 In its past life as the Laura Evens Parlor House, the building harbored the famed madam and her working girls as one of the last operating brothels in the state.

 When the city of Salida closed it down in 1950, the building slid into disuse, and no one was seen going in or out for years.
 Then, one day, the windows were opened, the door flung wide, and music drifted out.
 Stepping through the door, all the trappings of the building’s former life were gone except for faded flowery wallpaper — no waiting room, no ornate bar, no collections of bearskins tacked to the wall.
 In its place was a sunlit workshop filled with whirring sewing machines, rolls of bright fabric, and bikepacking bags stacked in piles.
 The old cathouse was reborn as the new manufacturing home of Oveja Negra bikepacking bags.